Check out the video lesson too!

 The following use “and.”
 Remember how multiple e works, and multiple li too!

-I added sugar to the batter, and the drinks!
+I sweetened the batter and the drinks!

 mi suwi e moku e telo